-- 8.1.5 Perform confirmatory measurements according to the level classified. - 8.1.5.1 For M&E that is classified as Level 1, consult with the assigned RSO to determine if confirmatory measurements (e.g. field gamma spectroscopy, laboratory samples) are required. - 8.1.6 Submit the survey to the RSO or designee for approval.
-The RSO approval confirms that the appropriate surveys were performed. - 8.1.7 RSO or designee notifies the RCT and/or the requestor when the M&E has been approved for release.
-The M&E is now considered approved for release. - 8.1.8 For cleared impacted M&E that will be exiting the Fermilab site (e.g., for waste or recycling), perform a survey of the container. - 8.1.8.1 For scrap metal, the vehicle carrying bulk M&E should exit via the Ludlum 4525-14000 vehicle gate monitor. - 8.1.8.2 For small containers (e.g., drums of universal waste), perform a survey of the exterior of the package using a Bicron Analyst in rate meter mode.
+- a List is not complete; additional radionuclides not listed should be grouped appropriately - 8.1.5 Perform confirmatory measurements according to the level classified.
+8.1.5.1 For M&Epersonal property that is classified as Level 1, consult with the - assigned RSO to determine if confirmatory measurements (e.g. field gamma spectroscopy, laboratory samples) are required. - 8.1.6 Submit the survey to the RSO or designee for approval.
+The RSO approval confirms that the appropriate surveys were performed. - 8.1.7 RSO or designee notifies the RCT and/or the requestor when the M&Epersonal property has been approved for release.
+The M&Epersonal property is now considered approved for release. - 8.1.8 For cleared impacted M&Epersonal property -that will be exiting the Fermilab site (e.g., for waste or recycling), perform a survey of the container. - 8.1.8.1 For scrap metal, the vehicle carrying bulk M&Ematerial should exit via the Ludlum 4525-14000 vehicle gate-monitor system following procedure FESS/LPC/001, Operating Procedure Fermilab Property Inventory Control Railhead Storage Area Radiation Surveys and Documentation.
+If the gate monitor is not operable, perform a survey of the exterior of the container (e.g., dumpster, shipping container) using a Bicron Analyst in rate meter mode. - 8.1.8.2 For small containers (e.g., drums of universal waste), perform a survey of the exterior of the package using a Bicron Analyst in rate meter mode.